 - Biometry II

-The program will be offered in 2021 as a specialization within the MS degree in Biology.
+The program is offered as a specialization within the MS degree in Biology.

 Therefore students who would like to apply for this program should apply for a MS degree in Biology and indicate in the statement of purpose that they are applying for the program Aquatic biology and Fisheries.